Multi-Objective Agentic Rewrites for Unstructured Data Processing: Evaluation

 \begin{itemize}[nosep, leftmargin=*, wide=0pt] \item \textbf{DocETL-V1~\cite{shankar2025docetl}.} We run the original DocETL optimizer, which optimizes only for accuracy and returns a single plan.
-Unlike all other baselines, DocETL-V1 does not access ground-truth labels; it relies solely on an LLM judge to select plans. \item \textbf{Simple agent.} We test whether an LLM agent can discover effective DocETL pipelines, without the structured search provided by MOAR.
-We provide a \ttt{gpt-5} agent with three tools: (i) reading sample documents, (ii) reading the original\techreport{ DocETL} paper~\cite{shankar2025docetl} or \href{https://ucbepic.github.io/docetl/}{DocETL documentation}, which contains many example pipelines and rewrite descriptions, and (iii) executing any pipeline on samples and observing its accuracy and cost.
-The agent proposes rewrites until its context window is exhausted ($\approx$400k tokens) or it calls a ``done'' tool to indicate completion.
-Then, of {\em all} pipelines generated by the agent, we retain the Pareto frontier. \item \textbf{LOTUS~\cite{patel2025semantic}.} We express each pipeline using LOTUS's semantic operators.
+Unlike all other baselines, DocETL-V1 does not access ground-truth labels; it relies solely on an LLM judge to select plans. \item \textbf{LOTUS~\cite{patel2025semantic}.} We express each pipeline using LOTUS's semantic operators.
 LOTUS does not support structured output schemas, so we minimally edit prompts to request JSON-formatted responses and write custom Python code to parse LOTUS outputs.
 LOTUS performs cost reduction for filters, joins, and group-bys by swapping in cheaper models (i.e., \ttt{gpt-5-nano}).
 Like DocETL-V1, LOTUS always returns a single optimized plan. \item \textbf{Palimpzest/ABACUS~\cite{liu2024declarative, russo2025abacus}.} We express each pipeline using Palimpzest (PZ)'s~\cite{liu2024declarative} operators and use its ABACUS optimizer~\cite{russo2025abacus}.
 ABACUS does not directly return a Pareto frontier; instead, it allows users to specify a cost budget and returns the maximum-accuracy plan within that budget.
 Following discussion with the authors, we construct a Pareto frontier by running PZ with: (i) no budget constraint (to obtain the highest-accuracy plan), and (ii) budgets set to 50\%, 25\%, and 10\% of the unconstrained plan's cost.
-As of writing this paper (October 15, 2025), PZ does not support LLM-powered reduce operators, so we omit it from workloads requiring the DocETL \ttt{reduce} operator. \end{itemize}
+As of writing this paper (October 15, 2025), PZ does not support LLM-powered reduce operators, so we omit it from workloads requiring the DocETL \ttt{reduce} operator. \item \textbf{Simple agent (SA).} \rfour{We test whether an LLM agent, that can use DocETL as a tool and read DocETL-V1's rewrite directives in the codebase, can discover effective pipelines.} We provide a \ttt{gpt-5} agent with three tools: (i) reading sample documents, (ii) reading the original\techreport{ DocETL} paper~\cite{shankar2025docetl}\rfour{, codebase,} and \href{https://ucbepic.github.io/docetl/}{DocETL documentation}, and (iii) executing any pipeline on samples and observing its accuracy and cost.
+The agent proposes rewrites until its context window is exhausted ($\approx$400k tokens) or it calls a ``done'' tool to indicate completion.
+Then, of {\em all} pipelines generated by the agent, we retain the Pareto frontier. \item \rfour{\textbf{MOAR (no search).} Here, we run SA but also provide descriptions of all 18 new MOAR rewrite directives---to serve as a true ablation of MOAR's search algorithm.
+As with SA, we retain the Pareto frontier over all pipelines produced.} \end{itemize}